My Smart Pet

 Here’s another perennial classic that’s been adapted into a voice-based game on Google Home.
 Like the traditional pen-and-paper version, Mad Libs with Google Assistant asks you to provide random words to fill in the blanks.
 You’ll need to give a plural noun here, the name of a celebrity there.

 The length of the generated stories varies somewhat.
 On average, you can expect to provide about 15 words for a typical tale.
-Once you’ve offered all the words, your smart speaker will read the story aloud.
+Once you’ve made all the words, your smart speaker will read the story aloud.
 There are over 50 free stories to enjoy.

 Warriors Land is a modern take on the classic text-based adventure game.
 You will need to create a free account to get started.
 The game will ask for permission to connect with your Google account.
 From there, you navigate through this massively multiplayer online role-playing game using your voice.